JSPlotly at School

 Suggestion:

-1. Select the sine, cosine, and tangent functions using the drop-down menu.
+1. Select the sine, cosine, and tangent functions alternately using the "drop-down menu";

 4. Repeat the same for the tangent graph.